Do you like rainbows?

 Another good way of getting them excited about this easy craft idea is to read a book about rainbows.
 Make a trip to the library or take a look at those cute books:

-In this case, I recommend to prepare the project by yourself and just watch it together.
+In case you are working with small children, I recommend to prepare the project by yourself and just watch it together.

 But let’s take a look at what you will need for this fun steam activity: